The School District of Philadelphia is committed to improving the safety and health of our employees.

 Improvement Opportunity Analysis Report: A report that identifies the top 20 locations throughout the School District that we feel present the greatest opportunity to have an improvement regarding their overall safety culture.

-Recognition Program: Locations that have shown improvement and willingness to protect staff by either reducing claims or providing training and utilizing the resources of the AIPP program.*
+Recognition Program: Locations that have shown improvement and willingness to protect students and staff members, by either reducing claims or providing training and utilizing the resources of the AIPP program.

-Please contact Tanzil Cole, the Safety and Health Consultant, regarding specific training, facility assessments, incident investigations or any safety related questions you may have.
+Please contact Tanzil Cole, the Program Manager of Safety, regarding specific training, facility assessments, incident investigations or any occupational safety related questions you may have.